plrguez/fuse-od-source/Platform/readme.txt

    L1 + Select + Y  Machine select (F9)
    L1 + Start + X   Tape open (F7)
    L1 + Start + Y   Tape play (F8)
+   R1 + Select + X  Joysticks

+(And yes, I know, some combinations on some devices are impracticable)

 ---------------------
 ### Media options ###
 ---------------------

-If you have problems loading some programs take into account compatibility.
-There are programs that don't load or work in all moddels.
+If you have problems loading some programs keep in mind the compatibility issues of software with the model emulated.

-Also take into account that some options in Media options can affect, as "Accelerate loaders".
+Also some options in Media options can influence to some loaders as "Accelerate loaders".
+Try enabling/disabling this options.

 ------------
 ### ROMs ###
 ------------

-Fuse provide some roms for the systems and peripherals emulated but not for all models or peripherals that it support.
+Fuse provides roms for some systems and peripherals it emulate but not for all models or peripherals that it support.

-You can assign aditional roms from the emulator:
+You can assign not distributed roms or change the default roms from the emulator itself:

 - Open menu with `Select` or `Power` button.
 Then navigate from Menu --> Options --> Select Roms --> Machine ROMs or Peripheral ROMs
 - With `cursor` select the rom to change and press `X` button